Watery Diarrhea, Hypokalemia, and Achlorhydria (WDHA) Syndrome Quiz

 Do you feel any weakness in your arms or legs?

-Treatment includes correction of blood volume, electrolytes, and metabolic abnormalities, and medication to decrease gastrointestinal secretion and increase absorption.
-Surgical removal of the tumor is also required.
+Treatment involves correcting blood volume, electrolytes, and metabolic abnormalities, as well as using medication to decrease gastrointestinal secretion and increase absorption.
+Surgical removal of the tumor is also necessary.

 View the symptoms of Watery diarrhea, hypokalemia, and achlorhydria (WDHA) syndrome